5 great ways to travel for free with the 80,000 bonus points on the Citi Premier credit card | CNN Underscored

 One of the best ways to lower the cost of a trip is to use travel points earned through credit cards.
 Fortunately, one of our favorite Citi credit cards — the Citi Premier® Card — is currently offering a record-high 80,000 bonus points after you spend $4,000 on the card within the first three months after opening the account.

 You could redeem those Citi ThankYou points for gift cards or through the Citi travel portal and get 1 cent apiece for them, making the 80,000 bonus points worth $800.
-But there are ways to get even more value for them by transferring them to some of Citi’s 16 partner airlines.
+But there are ways to get even more value for them by transferring them to some of Citi’s 17 travel partners.
 While this takes a little extra time and work, it’s well worth it and will help you book your next trip at a significantly lower cost.

 Not sure where to start?
 Here are my five personal favorite ways to spend 80,000 points from the Citi Premier card on flights to destinations around the world.

 When it comes to using frequent flyer points, JetBlue is one of the easiest programs to use, as there’s never any blackout dates or issues with award availability.
 If there’s a seat available for sale on a JetBlue flight, you can always use JetBlue points to book it.
-You can even use your points to fly in a JetBlue Mint seat and experience a great domestic first class experience.
+You can even use your points to fly in a JetBlue Mint seat and experience a great domestic first-class experience.

 The reason is that JetBlue doesn’t have a classic award chart.
 Instead, the number of points you need to redeem for a seat is roughly tied to the ticket price — when the cash price goes up or down, the points price follows.